40 Medium Dog Breeds to Fit Any Family

 Keeshond

-The Keeshond is a fluffy, friendly, flexible, fox-like dog breed that resembles a bigger version of a Pomeranian.
+The keeshond is a fluffy, friendly and flexible dog breed that resembles a bigger version of a Pomeranian.
 “Keeshonds are very loving and very bonded to their owners,” Ellis says.
 They make great family pets, although they don’t do well being home alone.
 Ellis notes that Keeshonds can be very talkative, so they’re not the best addition if you share an apartment with a roommate who likes perfect peace.
-Smart, highly trainable Keeshonds often excel in agility and obedience, but don’t worry, they still know how to relax at home.
+Smart and highly trainable, Keeshonds often excel in agility and obedience.
+But don’t worry, they still know how to relax at home.

 Breed overview